Across the year at Boundary, our learning continues beyond the classroom and the normal school day as we offer a variety of extra-curricular clubs.

 Stories have always been at the centre of children’s learning and offer so many valuable, familiar and enjoyable experiences.
 They impart information, develop imagination and visit emotions that help children relate to the world around them.
 Each week we will read a different story and then complete some fun activities related to the story.

 In this club, children learn how to safely shoot an arrow from a bow and aim at a target.
 Children will learn the basics skills of archery through engaging games and activities that progress throughout the term.
 As their confidence grows, games and activities will become more challenging.

-As a team we decide what we need to look at in order to help us remain an Eco Friendly school.
+As a team, we decide what we need to look at in order to help us remain an Eco-Friendly school.
 We tend to the school grounds, discuss ways to help children recycle, save energy and help the environment.

-Key Stage 1 French Club - Years 1 and 2
+Key Stage 1 French Club (Years 1 & 2)

 The language is taught informally in a structured manner using fun methods.
-The aim is to encourage children to learn the new language by verbal and physical participation.
+The aim is to encourage children to learn the new language through verbal and physical participation.
 A wide selection of games (both indoor and outdoor), songs, role-play and drama are used to promote the development of good pronunciation and to learn a wide range of vocabulary and phrases.
 Educational DVDs and CDs are also used for the children to hear and see authentic speakers and to become aware of the cultural differences and similarities.
 Team building activities are a strong feature of our club with the use of board games, whiteboard games and quizzes.